 - Note that most international baccalaureate schools are often taught in English, which would not meet this requirement.

-Students, or their advisor, who believe that they have satisfied either the BA requirement or the WLR, may submit a petition to the World Languages & Cultures unit.
+- Students, or their advisor, who believe that they have satisfied either the BA language requirement petition or the World Language Requirement (WLR) petition, may submit a petition to the World Languages & Cultures unit.

 - Petitions must be received at least 2 terms prior to a students anticipated graduation date (ex. anticipated spring graduation term, petition should be submitted before the end of fall term).